Posted on Wednesday, July 12th, 2023 at 9:34 pm

 Earlier studies had demonstrated a link between hair relaxers and increased risk of fibroids, breast cancer, and ovarian cancer, as well as lower levels of androgens, estrogens, and progestins and earlier first periods.
 This study, however, was the first to show a strong link between relaxers and uterine cancer.

 We estimated that 1.64% of women who never used hair straighteners would go on to develop uterine cancer by the age of 70; but for frequent users, that risk goes up to 4.05%,” said Dr. Alexandra White, lead author of the study and head of the National Institute of Environmental Health Sciences and Cancer Epidemiology group.
 “This doubling rate is concerning.

 White noted that uterine cancer is still a relatively rare type of cancer.
 However, the association is significant given the higher death rates from uterine cancer in Black women.
 Uterine cancer accounts for about 3% of all new cancer cases but is the most common gynecologic cancer.
 In 2022, there were more than 65,000 estimated new cases.

 Plaintiffs across the country bring hair relaxer lawsuits against manufacturers of chemical hair straightening products

 Since the release of the National Institutes of Health study in 2022, more than 100 plaintiffs have filed hair relaxer lawsuits.
-Chicago-based Jenny Mitchell was one of the first people to file a hair relaxer lawsuit against the defendants, and her story is familiar to many people who have filed hair relaxer cases since then.
+Chicago-based Jenny Mitchell was one of the first to file a hair relaxer lawsuit against the defendants, and her story is familiar to many who have filed hair relaxer cases since then.

 According to her uterine cancer lawsuit, she developed the disease at age 32 and underwent a full hysterectomy.
 Now unable to have children, she is seeking justice from the manufacturers of the hair relaxers she used.